 You can get needles, sharps bins, and alcohol swabs from the Needle Exchange Programme.
 If you return your used needles they will swap them for new ones free.

-Intramuscular Injections – tips for improving your comfort
+Intramuscular Testosterone Injections – tips for improving your comfort

 Get the spot right.

 IM injections should be done in the thigh or hip/butt muscle.
 For the thigh, sit down and find the approximate mid point between the hip joint and the knee joint.
 Inject in the outer side of the thigh, not the direct front.
 For the butt, imagine dividing the buttock roughly into 4 as shown.
 Inject in the upper outer quadrant.

 Use the right gear.

 A 1ml or 3ml barrel is fine.
 Use a new sterile needle to draw up, then switch to another fresh needle to inject.
 Your injecting needle should be long enough to reach through the subcutaneous fat layer into the muscle (usually 1.25 or 1.5 inch), and a guage between 22g – 25g.
 Never re-use a needle.

 Take a hot shower or bath before taking your shot, to warm your muscles.
 Put the unopened vial in warm water or under your armpit for a minute to warm up the oil, or rub the unopened vial between your hands.